Sarang Flax seeds (Roasted)

-Flax seeds have been consumed as food for around 6,000 years and may have very well been the world’s first cultivated super food!
+Flax seeds have been consumed as food for around 6,000 years.
+This might be the world’s first cultivated super food!

 Flax seed benefits could help you improve digestion, give you clear skin, lower cholesterol, reduce sugar cravings, balance hormones, fight cancer and promote weight loss… and that’s just the beginning!

-Flaxseeds, sometimes called linseeds, are small, brown, tan or golden-colored seeds that are the richest sources of a plant-based omega-3 fatty acids, called alpha-linolenic acid (ALA) in the world!
+Flaxseeds also called linseeds or Alsee in Urdu are small, brown, tan or golden-colored seeds that are the richest sources of a plant-based omega-3 fatty acids, alpha-linolenic acid (ALA).

 Stunning Flaxseed Nutrition Facts

-When you look at the nutritional benefits of flax seeds, there are many things that will catch your attention.
+Flax seeds have a very rich nutritional profile; there are many things that will catch your attention.

 - Protein 6g